Chapter 12 — Jen

 Well, this could be fun.
 I hadn’t tracked anything in a while.
 Hard to track through cobblestone streets of Candir, after all.
 A bit of practice would be good.

 I set off, following the trail as it faded in and out through the underbrush.
 I nearly lost the tracks a few times, but other clues kept the chase running.
 A snapped off branch, trampled undergrowth.
-An overturned rocket in a stream, wet on the wrong side.
+An overturned rock in a stream, wet on the wrong side.
 I followed it like a wolf on the hunt.
 I was determined to find the other end, if only for my own pride.

 Instead, I ended up finding something truly life-changing.